Advisor Choice Under Fire: Don’t Let Fear and Hype Pick Your Future

 The Recency Bias Trap: Why Recent Performance Predicts Nothing

 The best-performing advisor over the past three years gets flooded with new clients.
 The worst-performing advisor watches their practice evaporate.
-This seems logical until you realize that financial markets are cyclical, and yesterday’s winners often become tomorrow’s disasters.
+This seems logical until you realise that financial markets are cyclical, and yesterday’s winners often become tomorrow’s disasters.

 Value investing looked dead during the tech bubble—until it delivered spectacular returns in the 2000s.
 Growth strategies dominated the 2010s—until inflation and rising rates made them toxic in 2022.
-The advisor who looks brilliant today might be using strategies that worked in the last market cycle but will fail in the next one.
+The advisor who looks brilliant today might be using methods that worked in the last market cycle but will fail in the next one.

 Recency bias makes us extrapolate short-term results into long-term predictions.
 We assume current trends will continue forever, hiring advisors based on their ability to navigate yesterday’s challenges rather than tomorrow’s unknowns.